javipalanca/simfleet/docs/usage.rst

     Simulation in progress

-Notice that when a transport picks up a customer, the customer's icon disappears from the map view (since it is inside the transport) and is no longer viewed (it's also not shown when it arrives to its desination).
+Notice that when a transport picks up a customer, the customer's icon disappears from the map view (since it is inside the transport) and is no longer viewed (it's also not shown when it arrives to its destination).
 However, you can check at any time your customers status in the tree view of the Control Panel.

 The code colors in the tree view indicate the status of a transport or a customer.
 The legend of colors is as follows: